Mirzakhani's work on earthquake flow: Introduction

+As McMullen describes in his laudation for Mirzakhani's field medal, Theorem \ref{T:main} can be viewed not only as a bridge between flat and hyperbolic geometry, but also a bridge across the ``holomorphic/symplectic" divide \cite{Laudation}.
+Indeed, quadratic differentials live primarily in the holomorphic world, and since the only concise definition of earthquake flow is as a Hamiltonian flow it is natural to think of earthquakes as living more in the symplectic world.

+\bold{Origin and intended audience.} This survey is aimed at the many mathematicians working in dynamics or low dimensional topology who may have heard the statement of Theorem \ref{T:main} but are completely unfamiliar with its proof.
+We include a limited introduction to some of the necessary background material, in hopes that this will make our exposition readable to a junior graduate student who is able to get some assistance from their advisor or from other sources.
+The reader should have some familiarity with quadratic differentials, but we have included enough exposition on earthquake flow that the reader who is willing to take some things on faith should be able to gain a meaningful level of understanding of the proof even with no previous exposure to earthquake flow.

-I will assume some familiarity with quadratic differentials, but no familiarity with earthquakes.
-My goal will be to present the main proof in the most elementary way possible.
+Our goal is to present the main proof in the most elementary and geometric way possible.
 Only after accomplishing that will we proceed to discuss the more sophisticated results that give additional understanding and perspective.
-We will include quite a bit of background, so most of the material we present is due to people other than Mirzakhani, especially Thurston and Bonahon.
+Most of the background material we present is due to people other than Mirzakhani, especially Thurston and Bonahon.
 However all the material is chosen to allow us to prove and appreciate Mirzakhani's result.

-\bold{Warning.} These notes are course notes, and are not intended as a definitive reference.
-Rather they are intended to introduce the material.
+Our presentation of the proof of Theorem \ref{T:main} is not exactly the same as Mirzakhani's, in that here we do not make use of transverse cocycles or the symplectomorphism of Bonahon-Sozen \cite{BS}.
+See Remark \ref{R:differences}.

+These notes were originally written to accompany lectures at the 2018 summer school on Teichm\"uller dynamics, mapping class groups and applications at Grenoble, as well as lectures at the 2018 summer school on Teichm\"uller Theory and its Connections to Geometry, Topology and Dynamics at the Fields Institute in Toronto.

+\bold{Updates.} Since this survey was written in 2018, the author also wrote a much comprehensive survey on Mirzakhani's work aimed at a broader audience \cite{Tour}.
+Additionally, this survey has motivated further work, and the questions and conjectures proposed in Remarks \ref{R:continuous} and \ref{R:strat} have now been completely resolved \cite{NoConj,calderon2021shear}.

-\bold{Acknowledgments.} I am happy to thank Francis Bonahon, Francisco Arana Herrera, Steve Kerckhoff, Jeremy Kahn, and Kasra Rafi for helpful conversations.
-I am also grateful to thank Francisco Arana Herrera, Dat Nguyen Weston Ungemach, Adva Wolf for attending and offering very helpful feedback on a test run of the lectures at Stanford the week before Grenoble, and to Yueqiao Wu for pointing out some corrections.
+\bold{Acknowledgments.} I am happy to thank Francisco Arana-Herrera, Francis Bonahon, Aaron Calderon, Steve Kerckhoff, Jeremy Kahn, and Kasra Rafi for helpful conversations.
+I am also grateful to thank Francisco Arana-Herrera, Dat Nguyen, Weston Ungemach, and Adva Wolf for attending and offering very helpful feedback on a test run of the lectures at Stanford the week before Grenoble, and to Yueqiao Wu for pointing out some corrections.

 Some of the figures were created using \cite{Pi}.
 I thank Yen Duong, Aaron Fenyes, Subhojoy Gupta, Bruno Martelli, Athanase Papadopoulos, Guillaume Th\'eret, and Mike Wolf for permission to reproduce figures from other sources.